-STRENGTHS NEEDS Strateg commu stimula educati 2.
-The Dis policies strict has a Shared Vision and ic Goals to provide for a school mity that has a safe, caring, and ting environment and a nurturing onal experience. strict has strongly enforced Board is that address discipline.
-Is a clear set of emergency Phy 1.
-2. 3.
-4. The District is challenged with the mobility factor at some school sites.
-Bullying is a continuous issue at some school sites.
-The District needs to explore solutions to vandalism at the school sites.
-Parents need to be more involved at the school site level at some sites. procedu drills.
-4. Admini that em needs o istrators and staff support the view otional, psychological, and social of students are intrinsically related 5.
-The Dis Comming parents the compositrict strategi emic achievement. strict has a Community Advisory ttee including staff, administrators, , members of law enforcement, and nmunity whose role is to guide the in planning and implementing es to support an environment ive to learning. are provided with regular ation through the Districtwide attee.
-7. The phymaintai modern ysical environment is well ned and classrooms have been sized to facilitate learning; there is a plan to support this as an ongoing 8.
-Each so and app address promot chool site has an SSC that reviews proves its own Safe School Plan to their strengths, and goals to e a safe learning environment.
+STRENGTHS NEEDS Ph : vsical The District has a Shared Vision and Strategic Goals to provide for a school Physical 1.
+The District is challenged with the mobility factor at some school sites. community that has a safe, caring, and stimulating environment and a nurturing educational experience.
+2. Bullying is a continuous issue at some school sites.3.
+The District needs to explore solutions to 2.
+3. The District has strongly enforced Board policies that address discipline.
+There is a clear set of emergency vandalism at the school sites.
+4. Parents need to be more involved at the school site level at some sites. procedures and opportunities for practice drills. sensor site level at some sites.
+4. Administrators and staff support the view that emotional, psychological, and social needs of students are intrinsically related to academic achievement.
+5. The District has a Community Advisory Committee including staff, administrators, parents, members of law enforcement, and the community whose role is to guide the District in planning and implementing strategies to support an environment conducive to learning.
+6. Parents are provided with regular information through the Districtwide committee.
+7. The physical environment is well maintained and classrooms have been modernized to facilitate learning; there is a district plan to support this as an ongoing process.
+8.9.
+Each school site has an SSC that reviews and approves its own Safe School Plan to address their strengths, and goals to promote a safe learning environment.
+Activities that foster a positive school

-STRENGTHS NEEDS Soc 1.
-2. Forty-three out of 45 schools have staff trained and most are implementing the core anti-violence curriculum.
-1. Teachers and staff need follow-up support after training in the core curriculum.
-Each classroom displays the rules of conduct for that room.
+STRENGTHS NEEDS 10. climate such as regularly held assemblies that acknowledge successes of students, staff, parents, and community are held on a regular basis at each school site.
+Most schools in the District have an after-school program or activities to give students a safe environment and a positive alternative.
+Soc ial 1.
+Forty-three out of 45 schools have staff trained and most are implementing the core anti-violence curriculum.
+Soc : 1.
+Teachers and staff need follow-up support after training in the core curriculum.
+2. Each classroom displays the rules of conduct for that room.
 2. New teachers need opportunity for classroom management training in order to 3.
 Extra curricular activities, such as scouting groups, team sports, and social groups are available.
 3. support behavior improvement.
 Support staff, such as noon duty supervisors, need training in the anti- 4.
 Students have opportunities to participate in leadership activities such as Student Council, Peace Patrol, Safety Patrol, and cross-age mentoring. violence program to sustain consistency of the behavioral expectations that are taught in the classroom.
 5. Some schools have trained their teachers in the Tribes program which is a classroom management approach that includes cooperative learning.
-6. The District has a very effective and satisfying relationship with local law enforcement that come into the fifth-grade classrooms and teaches a Safety-on-Site curriculum, which includes gang awareness and Internet safety.
-7. The District and the local law enforcement agency are partnering in a School Watch Program which unites and educates the school/community in actively reporting suspicious crime activity.
-1. otional A comprehensive health curriculum is in Fm otional 1. place in Grades 4, 5, and 6.
-1. Resilience factors need to be 2.
-3. The FRCs provide a wide range of services for students and families throughout the District.
-The alcohol, tobacco, other drug, and violence curriculums have parent 2. institutionalized into the school structures.
-There is an essential need for counselors whose services benefit our students and their families in order to mitigate social components for family involvement. and emotional pressures which interfere with learning.
+6. The District has a very effective and satisfying relationship with local law enforcement that come into the fifth-grade classrooms and teaches a Safety-on-Site curriculum, which includes gang 7. awareness and Internet safety.
+The District and the local law enforcement agency are partnering in a School Watch Program which unites and educates the school/community in actively reporting suspicious crime activity. otional 1.
+A comprehensive health curriculum is in otional 2. place in Grades 4, 5, and 6.
+The FRCs provide a wide range of services for students and families throughout the District 1.
+2. Resilience factors need to be institutionalized into the school structures.
+There is an essential need for counselors 3. throughout the District.
+The alcohol, tobacco, other drug, and violence curriculums have parent components for family involvement. ۷. whose services benefit our students and their families in order to mitigate social and emotional pressures which interfere with learning.